creativecommons/cc-legal-tools-app/README.md

 `load_html_files` uses [BeautifulSoup4][bs4docs] to parse the legacy HTML legal
 code:
 1. `import_zero_license_html` for CC0 Public Domain tool
-   - HTML is handled specificially (using tag ids and classes) to populate translation strings and to be used with specific HTML formatting when displayed via template
+   - HTML is handled specifically (using tag ids and classes) to populate translation strings and to be used with specific HTML formatting when displayed via template
 2. `import_by_40_license_html` for 4.0 License tools
-   - HTML is handled specificially (using tag ids and classes) to populate translation strings and to be used with specific HTML formatting when displayed via a template
+   - HTML is handled specifically (using tag ids and classes) to populate translation strings and to be used with specific HTML formatting when displayed via a template
 3. `import_by_30_unported_license_html` for unported 3.0 License tools
    (English-only)
-   - HTML is handled specificially to be used with specific HTML formatting when displayed via a template
+   - HTML is handled specifically to be used with specific HTML formatting when displayed via a template
 4. `simple_import_license_html` for everything else
    - HTML is handled generically; only the title and license body are